Aiden-Peace300/practicepython/README.md

-# practicepython
+# practicepython.org
-learning from practicepython.org
+learning from practicepython.org and publishing each exercise on github.